 The equine population was 2,200 in the 2012 Kentucky Equine Survey.

 Clark county is in the Lexington-Fayette metro statistical area and the Bluegrass Area Development District.
 It is in the Appalachian region according to the Appalachian Regional Commission.

 Clark county was named to honor General George Rogers Clark, who served in the American Revolution.
-The name was sometimes spelled Clarke in the early years.
+The name was usually spelled Clarke before 1850.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER